Kaaz/DiscordBot/readme.md

 chat_bot_enabled | false | Chat with people
 cleanup_messages | no | Delete messages after a while? (yes;no;nonstandard)<br/>yes -> Always delete messages<br/>no -> Never delete messages<br/>nonstandard -> delete messages outside of bot's default channel
 command_prefix | $ | Prefix for commands (between 1 and 3 characters)
-module_games | true | Let people play games against each other pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing show_unknown_commands | false | Show message on nonexistent commands<br/>true -> returns a help message<br/>false -> stays silent
-use_economy | false | Use the economy feature?<br/>false -> nope!<br/>true -> yep!
+help_in_pm | false | show help in a private message?<br/>true  -> send a message to the user requesting help<br/>false -> output help to the channel where requested module_games | true | Let people play games against each other music_show_listeners | true | Show who's listening in the *current* commandtrue  -> List all the people who are currently listening to music<br/>false -> Don't show listeners pm_user_events | false | Send a private message to owner when something happens to a user?<br/>true  -> sends a private message to guild-owner<br/>false -> does absolutely nothing show_unknown_commands | false | Show message on nonexistent commands<br/>true -> returns a help message<br/>false -> stays silent use_economy | false | Use the economy feature?<br/>false -> nope!<br/>true -> yep!